krlohnes/tyriel-wiki/docs/Flame Campaign/Factions/The Seaward Academy.md

 ### Bonds
 - We seek to safeguard the most dangerous of arcane secrets from the rest of the world.
 What some may see as essentially dangerous, we deem the most important to understand
-- The suppresion of magic through the dams was an eggregious act.
+- The suppression of magic through the dams was an egregious act.
 We will respond, violently if necessary, to any we see as threatening magic in the world.
 - We sell our magical services to support and educate the next generation of arcane practitioners.
 The students of the Academy _must_ be protected as they are the future of magic.
 - We're wary of magical tinkerers, though not above using them to aid in our own research.